A Complete Las Vegas Itinerary Perfect for A Couples or Girls Trip to Vegas

 After some tapas, we headed to Momofuku which is located in the Cosmopolitan.
 I was really excited about this stop!
 David Chang hosts some of my favorite foodie shows on Netflix so I’ve been dying to try one of his restaurants.
 Not to mention, Momofuku has won 14 awards in just 7 years!

 At Momofuku, we tried the pork belly buns (shiitake buns for me!) which were garnished with hoisin, cucumber, and green onion.
 Then we tried the chickpea ramen which had fried chickpeas, bok choy, and a garnish of green onion as well.
-My favorite thing we tried at Momofuku was the tuna bap & cucumber salad which had sesame rice, chile sauce, and avocado.
+My favorite thing we tried at Momofuku was the spicy cucumber salad which had toasted almonds and togarashi seasoning.

 Stop Four: Cucina by Wolfgang Puck

-Our last stop on the food tour was to Cucina by Wolfgang Puck which is inside the Shops at Crystals.
-This restaurant has provided desserts for the Oscars and the current pastry chef won the best pastry chef in the world in 2018.
+Our last stop on the food tour was to Cucina by Wolfgang Puck which was inside the Shops at Crystals but has since closed.
+This restaurant once provided desserts for the Oscars and the current pastry chef won the best pastry chef in the world in 2018.

 We stopped there for a medley of delicious desserts and while I assumed all of the pastries would be teeny tiny portions, much like the rest of this tour, I was surprised.
 You know I’m full if I can’t manage to finish my desserts but dang, that’s how it had to be! *Cue my tears*

 Anyways, the desserts we tried were a honey panna cotta with orange marmalade and shortbread crust.
 A Tiramisu with espresso-soaked ladyfingers and a mascarpone mousse.
 A citrus-infused cannoli (this was new to me!) with sweet ricotta cream and brandy raisins.
 The last dessert was a torta Caprese with a rich dark chocolate cake and candied pistachios.
 Every.
 Single.
 One. was AMAZING.
-Hence why I’m still sad I couldn’t manage to finish them.
+Hence why I’m still sad I couldn’t manage to finish them and even more sad that they are no longer open!

-Besides that afternoon tea at the Waldorf Astoria and our food tour with Lip Smacking Foodie Tours, there are many other fabulous places we ate at while in Las Vegas.
+Besides that afternoon tea at the Waldorf Astoria and our food tour with Lip Smacking Foodie Tours, there are many other fabulous places to eat while in Las Vegas.

 A Few Tips for Eating in Las Vegas